priyanshkeshari/SOLIDWORKS-AI-Hackathon/README.md

      - **Max** is optimistic and tends to over‑count.
      - **Median** serves as a **majority vote** for discrete counts; robust to one bad view.

-> “With three augmented views, median aggregation acts as a majority‑vote mechanism for counts, improving robustness without introducing over‑count bias.”[conversation_history:1]
+> “With three augmented views, median aggregation acts as a majority‑vote mechanism for counts, improving robustness without introducing over‑count bias.”

 ---